ulfschneider/ulf.website/content/posts/2022-10-05-build-serverless-edge.md

 ---
 Zach explains the difference of build, serverless, and edge for 11ty rendering modes.
 Video is taken from [<cite>ELEVENTY: BUILD VS. SERVERLESS VS. EDGE</cite>](https://www.zachleat.com/web/eleventy-rendering-modes/) where Zach´s slidedeck is also available.

-11ty a build-first, static-first tool – serverless and edge are to *supplement* the build of 11ty.
-Static-first should keep everything as fast as possible and as portable as possible for 11ty.
+11ty is a build-first, static-first tool – serverless and edge are to *supplement* the build of 11ty.
+Static-first should keep everything as fast and as portable as possible for 11ty.

 - Everything starts with the *build,* where data is taken from different sources to create static files.
 The output of the build is fastest to use, most portable, simplest to host.
 - [*Serverless*](https://www.11ty.dev/docs/plugins/serverless/) allows to build pages *on request* when the site is already online.
 A little bit more risk, a little bit slower.
 Serverless can be Netlify functions, which run on every request and take at least 100 ms, or on-demand builders, which run on the first request and are cached for very fast subsequent requests.
 Install 11ty 1.0 to use serverless functions.